JetStream Walkthrough

 Waiting Pulls: 0 of maximum 512

-You can check on the status of any consumer at any time using nats consumer info or view the messages in the stream using nats stream view my_stream or even remove individual messages from the stream using nats stream rmm
+You can check on the status of any consumer at any time using nats consumer info or view the messages in the stream using nats stream view my_stream or nats stream get my_stream, or even remove individual messages from the stream using nats stream rmm

 3. Subscribing from the consumer